A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk: Model construction

 Our data for integrating stellar orbits primarily cover the range $4<r<50$ kpc, meaning that we lack data for orbits starting at $r<4$ kpc.
 These orbits could significantly influence the DF of stars within $r<8$ kpc.
 Consequently, the estimated DF from the model remains incomplete for $r<8$ kpc, whereas it is more than $90\%$ complete for the range $8<r<50$ kpc.
-Thus, we exclude the five bins in $r=[4,8]$ kpc from our likelihood calculations.
+Thus, we excluded the five bins in $r=[4,8]$ kpc from our likelihood calculations.
 Although our observations for the southern hemisphere are incomplete, the 3082 stars available should conform to the same DF.
-We incorporate these stars into the northern spatial bins and include them in our likelihood calculations.
+We incorporated these stars into the northern spatial bins and included them in our likelihood calculations.

-The likelihood across the three velocity components is merged to derive the constraints from the velocity distributions:
+The likelihood across the three velocity components was merged to derive the constraints from the velocity distributions: